 - Responsiveness to constituent-submitted complaints and requests

 - Collaboration across departments and breaking down of silos

 - Procurement mechanisms infused with proper incentives to deliver results

 - Effective use of evidence in municipal policy making to address constituent needs

 - Making effective use of newly decentralized powers at the local level

 The overall aim of our governance work is that by 2030, all reform programs in LMI countries will include explicit behavioral science components, resulting in a more efficient use of resources and an improvement in the lives of tens of millions of people around the world.
-In 2020, our focus is on generating tangible impact in three ways.
+Our focus is on generating tangible impact in three ways.

 - Better government responsiveness in more regions around the world: We are designing behavioral interventions, building on previous research, to improve direct government response to complaints and requests submitted by residents in urban areas in Brazil, India, and South Africa.
 This work is supported by the William and Flora Hewlett Foundation and Luminate.

 - Replicating and scaling what works with the CityNudge Accelerator: We are scaling successful behavioral designs to transform how cities adopt proven tools to improve basic service delivery.
 To reduce barriers to the adoption of behavioral insights, cities will incur no costs if the interventions do not achieve the desired impact.
 An initial pilot under this model improved property tax repayment rates in Pristina, Kosovo.
 This work was made possible by funding from the Global Innovation Fund (GIF).

 - Developing comprehensive insights in new areas of governance: We’re working on generating and applying new work aimed at behavior change in the fields of anti-corruption, open data & transparency, participatory processes, and many more.